-Looked after children and young people are among the most disadvantaged children in society.
-The specific reasons why a child becomes looked after varies.
-But in every case children will have been through a traumatic or difficult life experience which can result in instability, distress, poor emotional and physical health, or lack of social and educational development.
-Overall, looked after children do not enjoy the same positive advantages, experiences and outcomes as other children.
-These are children in need of society's most conscientious support and understanding.
+Looked after children and young people can have experienced the most disadvantage in their childhood.
+While the specific reasons for why a child becomes ‘looked after’ will vary, they will require support that recognises they will have been through a traumatic or difficult life experience which can result in instability, distress, poor emotional and physical health, or lack of social and educational development.

-Children who are looked after away from home live away from home with either foster or kinship carers, prospective adopters, in residential care homes, or in a group care setting (residential schools or secure units).
+This description used for official processes and documentation describes where a child is being cared for away from their family home either with foster carers or kinship carers, prospective adopters, in residential care homes, or in a group care setting (residential schools or secure units).

 Care may be provided away from home because a parent is unable to look after their child; a child may require support for the complex disabilities or special learning needs they have; a child may have arrived in the UK as an unaccompanied refugee and is seeking asylum; a child may have been trafficked; and in a small number of situations, child may have been involved with the criminal justice system.

 The term ‘Looked after and accommodated’ is also used as an alternative to ‘looked after away from home’.